 There are a good number of companies producing timber frames for the UK self build market.

 The most common way to work is for the company to design, build and erect the superstructure but there are variations on how much of the superstructure is supplied.
-The service provided by timber frame companies can vary from the supply only of the superstructure to the complete package (i.e. a full turnkey housebuilding service).
+The service provided by timber frame companies can vary from the supply only of the superstructure to the complete package.
 This makes for difficulties when making comparisons between companies.

-- Using a timber frame manufacturer that is a member of the Structural Timber Association is a good idea
+- Choose a member of the Structural Timber Association

 - Ask three or four companies to provide a quote for your project.
 They will need your drawings (ideally plans/sections/elevations to a scale of no less than 1:100), along with as detailed a specification as you can